skip to Main Content

 It can pay off—literally—to review your current coverage.
 You want to make sure it still fits your needs and is the best option available.

-Dupaco members saved an average of $376 in annual insurance premiums in 2021 when they switched to Dupaco Insurance Services!
+We can also leverage Dupaco’s membership to offer members additional insurance discounts.
+Dupaco members saved an average of $373 in annual insurance premiums in 2022 when they switched to Dupaco Insurance Services!

 Request a free quote >

-You might qualify for other insurance-related discounts too.
+You might qualify for other insurance-related discounts if:

 Avoid speeding tickets, other traffic violations and accidents.
 Not only are you out the money of these tickets, but these violations can lead to higher insurance rates.